neu-se/CS4530-Spring-2023/Assignments/project-plan.md

 * Receive partial credit if the narrative is present, but does not describe a problem that the project aims to solve

 ### User stories (15 points):
-Each of the three user stories will account for 5% of your grade on this assignment and graded as follows:
+Each of the three user stories will account for 5% of your grade on this assignment and will be graded as follows:
 * Receive full marks if:
   * The user story fits the problem statement
   * The user story satisfies the INVEST criteria for good user stories (construed quite broadly)